Causality in the Can: Diet Coke's Impact on Fatness: Introduction

+Previous studies exploring the relationship between diet soda and obesity have various shortcomings. \cite{ruanpeng2017} conducted a systematic review and meta-analysis that found a significant association between artificially sweetened beverages and obesity but did not fully account for potential confounders. \cite{Peters2014} suggested a positive role of diet beverages in weight loss but lacked detailed analysis across different demographic groups. \cite{Felstead2023} compared diet soda and water for weight loss, finding benefits for diet soda, but did not consider individual differences. \cite{Manaker2024} claimed diet soda does not lead to obesity and may help maintain a healthy weight but lacked control for confounding variables.

-To overcome the limitations of previous studies and to more accurately decipher the causal relationship between Diet Coke consumption and obesity, this paper employs advanced causal inference techniques.
-Initially, utilizing the framework of Structural Causal Models ($SCM$), this paper constructs a causal diagram ~\citep{Pearl1995,Spirtes2000,Pearl2009,Koller2009} through the $IC^{\ast}$ algorithm~\citep{Pearl2009}.
-This diagram clearly illustrates both the direct and indirect relationships between Diet Coke consumption and obesity, along with the effects of potential confounders such as hyperlipidemia, hypertension, and age.
-Subsequently, we precisely identify and control for backdoor paths in the causal diagram that could introduce bias into our estimates.
-This approach enables us to estimate the RCT distributions of Diet Coke effects by applying the back-door criterion and its adjustment formulas~\citep{Pearl1995}.
+These studies are all association-based, relying either solely on RCTs or observational data, and they fail to adequately account for confounders.
+To overcome these limitations and better analyze the causal relationship between diet soda consumption and obesity, this paper employs advanced causal inference techniques: \begin{enumerate} \item \textbf{Structured Causal Model (SCM)}: Using the IC* algorithm to construct a causal diagram that illustrates both direct and indirect relationships between diet soda consumption and obesity, considering potential confounders \cite{pearl1995, spirtes2000, pearl2009, koller2009}. \item \textbf{Back-Door Criterion Control}: Identifying and controlling for back-door paths in the causal diagram to estimate the RCT distribution of diet soda's effect using the back-door criterion and adjustment formula \cite{pearl1995}. \item \textbf{Probability of Necessity and Sufficiency (PNS)}: By employing the probabilities of causation and their bounds as the decision criterion \cite{TianPearl2000}, and refining these bounds with covariates, we assess the effectiveness of diet soda on obesity rates across different population groups \cite{ijcai2022p376}. \end{enumerate}

-Building on the foundational work of ~\citep{TianPearl2000}, who proposed bounds on probabilities of causation, and further refined by ~\citep{ijcai2022p376}'s use of covariates to narrow these bounds, this paper calculates the Probability of Necessity and Sufficiency (PNS) across different demographics.
-Specifically, this involves estimating the proportion of the population for whom Diet Coke consumption leads to obesity, thereby quantifying the causal impact of Diet Coke on obesity rates within varied groups.
+Our results indicate that, overall, diet soda consumption may promote obesity, with significant variations across different demographic groups.
+For instance, individuals with poor dietary habits show a more pronounced weight gain effect from diet soda.